tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/多人视频会议/TRTCMeeting (Android)_intl_en.md

 `TRTCMeeting` has the following features based on Tencent Real-Time Communication (TRTC) and Instant Messaging (IM):
-- The chairperson can create a meeting room, and the participants can enter the room ID to join the meeting.
+- The host can create a meeting room, and the attendees can enter the room ID to join the meeting.
-- The participants can share their screens with each other.
+- The attendees can share their screens with each other.
 - All users can send various text and custom messages.

 `TRTCMeeting` is an open-source class depending on two closed-source Tencent Cloud SDKs.
 For the specific implementation process, please see [Video Conferencing (Android)](https://intl.cloud.tencent.com/document/product/647/37283).